 Prior to joining Alps in 2011, Steve worked in schools, GFE and sixth form colleges throughout a long and varied career, latterly as principal for nine years.
 Due to his background in schools, Steve provides strategic direction to the company, helping drive our mission to empower staff as they support the progress of their students.

-John was recruited to work with Alps in 2008, while he was working at Little Heath Comprehensive School.
+John started working with Alps in 2008, while he was working at Little Heath Comprehensive School.
 At Little Heath, John used Alps to achieve top 2% performance in value-added terms.
 He also worked with schools regionally and nationally through the Raising Achievement Partnership Programme.
-Despite leaving Little Heath in 2012, John works as an associate for seven secondary schools and is the secondary advisor for an academy group.
+Since leaving Little Heath in 2010, John additionally works as an associate for 22 secondary schools through PiXL.

 Ian Piddington joined the team in 2016.
 He was previously a Deputy Head at Farlingaye High School, leading a large sixth form.
 As an Alps consultant, Ian has seen how a training session with engaged staff can provide the catalyst for positive change, with Connect being the tool through which professional conversations can take place.